lucashsg77/challenge-backend-node/DOCUMENTATION.md

 ## Project Overview

-This project implements a backend challenge with two main endpoints:
+This project implements a backend challenge with three main endpoints:

 1. **/unique-array** (POST)
    Receives an array of numbers and returns the unique numbers in sorted order.

 2. **/external-data** (GET)
-   Queries an external Pokémon API using one of three approaches (GraphQL, REST, or SOAP) and returns processed data.
+   Queries an external service using one of three approaches (GraphQL, REST, or SOAP) and returns processed data.
 The client can specify additional parameters:
    - **source**: Specifies the approach to use.
 Valid values are:
      - `graphql` (default)
      - `rest`